TL;DR

 To support your health journey, WeCovr provides all our health and life insurance clients with complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app, making it easier to manage the "Nutrition" pillar of your well-being.

 Choosing the right private health cover can feel overwhelming.
 The market is filled with different providers like Bupa, AXA Health, and Vitality, each with varying levels of cover, especially for mental health.
-This is where an independent, expert broker is invaluable.
+This is where a regulated, expert broker is invaluable.

 The burnout epidemic is a clear and present danger to the health and wealth of the UK workforce.
 But you don't have to face it unprotected.
 By understanding the risks and putting the right safeguards in place, you can build a resilient future for yourself and your family.